by Mary Paterson

 No money to pay ourselves, even for the time we dedicate to generating money.

-This is awkward because we have to ask people to do things for free, and it is also awkward also because our culture aligns money with value.
-When we don’t have any money, it feels like we don’t have any value.
+When we don’t have any money for our own creative research, it feels like our creativity doesn’t have any value.
 Perhaps we are just hobbyists.
 Perhaps we are just egoists.
-Perhaps we are just people with too much privilege and too much time on our hands.
-A third option raises its unfriendly head: why not give up altogether?
+Perhaps we are just people with too much time on our hands.

 Where do these critical voices come from?